Kobe-Kwanten/Hoop-Tableplus/README.md

 Login succeeded
 ```

-After you have logged in it will show the available conenctions:
+After you have logged in it will show the available connections:

 ```text
 NAME                                COMMAND                                 TYPE       AGENT     STATUS   SECRETS   PLUGINS